EDR8005 Discourse Analysis

 There are no attendance requirements for this course.
 However, it is the students' responsibility to participate appropriately in all activities including discussion fora scheduled for them, and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.

-To complete an individual assessment item satisfactorily, a student must achieve a grade of at least C-.
+To complete an individual assessment item satisfactorily, a student must achieve a grade of at least C. Assessments are to be submitted with coversheet declaration.

 If students submit assignments after the due date without (prior) approval then a penalty of 2 Equivalence Points gained by the student for the assignment may apply for each working day late.